 - making major decisions, such as selling their family home

-- becoming a guarantor for someone — if they can’t pay back the loan, you’ll become responsible for the debt.
+- becoming a guarantor for someone — if they cannot pay back the loan, you’ll become responsible for the debt.

 If you do not have a lawyer, you can ask a Community Law Centre for advice.

 Enduring Power of Attorney (EPA) for property

 An EPA for property can offer some protection.
 It’s a legal document that means someone you trust can make decisions for you about your money, house, land and belongings if you’re unable to cope.

 Make sure you have an up-to-date will and that your family knows about it.